 Technical Committee 9 (TC9) on ICT and Society hold the Human Choice and Computers conference biennially.
 The Editorial for the HCC12 explains well what the conference series is about and what it has sought to achieve since the first conference, in 1974.
 A fuller chapter in AICT 600 details the history of TC9 and HCC together.

 On this page you will find details – as they become available – of the upcoming HCC, and archive material (what survives) of previous HCC conferences.

-The next Human Choice and Computers conference, HCC15 is set to take place in 2022, at the Faculty of Global Informatics (iTL), Chuo University, Tokyo, Japan.
+The last Human Choice and Computers conference, HCC15 took place in 2022, at the Faculty of Global Informatics (iTL), Chuo University, Tokyo, Japan.

 Human Choice and Computers